 There are plenty of options available when you decide to take your Accord to a whole new level.

 Security and remote start

-Options for the factory radio
+Keep the factory radio

 If you want to leave your Honda’s radio connected, you can still add features like Bluetooth® and iPod® connectivity by way of accessory adapters and harnesses that hook in behind the factory radio.
 Some Hondas come with XM Radio built-in, and you'll lose that if you replace your radio.
 If you're a satellite radio addict, pick a new car stereo that supports SiriusXM so you can keep listening to your favorite channels.

-The steps to upgrading your Honda’s sound system
+Step-by-step upgrades for your Honda’s sound system